NymanTurkish/Path-To-Api-Construct/README.md

 }
 ```

 By running `npm run start`, the `localstack` and `watch` scripts will be run in parallel.
-The `localstack` script will start LocalStack, and the `watch` script will run `tsc --watch` in the `tsBaseOutputFolder`.
+The `localstack` script will start LocalStack, and the `watch` script will run `tsc --watch` in the `tsBuildOutputFolder`.
 This will ensure that the source code is transpiled as it changes.

 ## Properties